-- 4.33 To promote safety awareness of the industry in operating boilers and pressure vessels, we distributed a total of 1 397 publications and leaflets regarding the safe operation of boilers and pressure vessels in 2014. - 4.34 In 2014, the Occupational Safety and Health Branch handled 13 746 enquiries, advising on various safety and health matters.
-Furthermore, the Occupational Safety and Health Centre provides information and advisory services to workers and employers.
+- 4.32 To promote safety awareness of the industry in operating boilers and pressure vessels, we distributed around 3 000 publications and leaflets regarding registration and safe operation of pressure equipment.
+We also uploaded 13 existing publications onto the LD website for public reference and downloading. - 4.33 In 2016, the Occupational Safety and Health Branch handled 15 400 enquiries, advising on various safety and health matters.
+Furthermore, the Occupational Safety and Health Centre provides information and advisory services to workers and employers. - 4.34 LD collaborated with property management sector to promote RMAA work safety.
+A Task Force was formed to step up the promotion of work-at-height safety to stakeholders including contractors and workers on the use of suitable working platforms instead of ladders for working above ground and the use of safety helmets with chin straps.